prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ### pbjs.adserver.freewheel.getTargeting() ⇒ Object

 Use this method to return data on the IAB subcategories mapping files.
-Data returned includes file URL, refresh rate (in days), and a key identifier.
+Data returned includes file URL and optional values refresh rate (in days), and a key identifier.
+Useful for [building the video url](http://prebid.org/dev-docs/publisher-api-reference.html#module_pbjs.adServers.dfp.buildVideoUrl).

++ `pbjs.adserver.freewheel.getTargeting()`: returns data on the IAB subcategory mapping files.

 <hr class="full-rule">